Jgezaheg/Adding-users-without-script/README.md

 Next to check if the user has been added to the domain right click the newly created user located in the user folder -> select "member of"<br/><br/>

-: This section should show htat the newly created user is a member of the domain and has been given access acordingly<br/><br/>
+: This section should show that the newly created user is a member of the domain and has been given access acordingly<br/><br/>

 ![johndoe](https://user-images.githubusercontent.com/129562058/229325215-b2c85737-e9bc-4eb8-9c10-cf9c464a8021.png)